 Since they are normally placed on or under clothing, they are close to your mouth, so your voice will be much louder than any background noise.

-Lav mics are frequently used in video, television and theater productions.
-This is because they tend to be unobtrusive since the microphone capsule is usually small and can be hidden on the talent.
+Lav mics are frequently used in video recording, television, and theater productions.
+This is because they tend to be unobtrusive since the microphone capsule is small and can be hidden on the talent’s clothing.

 Although the lav mic can be hidden beneath or between layers of clothing, frequently on TV news a lavalier microphone will be attached to a tie, lapel, or shirt.

-Can I use any lav mic for iPhone videography
+Can I use any lavalier microphone for iPhone videography?

 No, you can’t use just any lav mic for iPhone video production.

 Not all lavalier mics are made equal when it comes to iOS devices like your iPhone or iPad.